BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

+### Dec 19, 2012 ###
+* Added option for configuring how long frames track performance.
+A few other options throughout the library also use this.
+* Complete the Work Unit Sorter and tested.
+There is no proper unit test for this, but the helperunits does emit a verbose log in debug mode to facilitate debugging features like this.
+* I added a potential optimization that should skip many cache flush when working with large amount of workunits, this can be enabled with the Mezz_DecacheWorkUnits CMake option.

 ### Dec 16, 2012 ###
 * I added proper markdown to the README and added a document, COMPILING.md that loosely describes the build process and some of the technicial decisions made while creating this library.
 * Further cleaning of doxygen docs.
 Almost done with main algorithm page.